top of page

 Example: Multi-Unit Property Deployment

 Consider a multi-dwelling property preparing to deploy network equipment across hundreds of apartment units.
+Without staging, installers (who may not be fully qualified) may need to:

-• configure every device onsite
+• Configure every device onsite

-• troubleshoot connection issues
+• Troubleshoot connection issues

-• verify device assignments manually
+• Verify device assignments manually

 This can dramatically slow the installation process.
+With staging, devices arrive:

-• correctly pre-configured by qualified technicians
+• Correctly pre-configured by qualified technicians

-• labeled for each apartment unit
+• Labeled for each apartment unit

-• tested and ready to install
+• Tested and ready to install

 Installers can focus entirely on installation rather than configuration.